Prettier URLs with automatic slug generation 🐌

 alldjangoincludes all the hard-won experience I've gained over the years building production-scale Django websites.

-Feel free to reach out to me on Twitter with questions, comments, or bitter invectives.
+Feel free to reach out to me on Mastodon or make a GitHub Issue with questions, comments, or bitter invectives.

 All code is licensed as MIT.